 HDC members have access to the following screening tools and resources:

 Become a member today for access to all of HDCs resources!

 Photograph by Luca Papini Photography

 Dancers from Canadian Contemporary Dance Theatre

-HDC connects dancers, dance educators, health care professionals and researchers across the country via our News blog and Newsletter.
-Share our newsletter in your studio, school or clinic!
+HDC connects dancers, dance educators, health care professionals and researchers across the country via our News blog and Members' Newsletter.
+Share our news and newsletters in your studio, school or clinic!